Carrier Liability Basics

 - Full value repayment.
 As you now know, liability for loss or damage has limits, regardless of the actual value of the shipment.
 But with shipment insurance, your freight shipments are fully protected if anything happens.

 - Flexible coverage.
-Not only are you covered with shipment insurance, but that coverage applies to any freight carrier you choose through Worldwide Express—including multiple modes of transport.
+Not only are you covered with shipment insurance, but that coverage applies to any freight carrier partner you choose through Worldwide Express — including multiple modes of transport.

 - Disaster protection.
 Under carrier liability, weather- and disaster-related loss or damage is typically exempt from reimbursement.
 While insurance won't cover service guarantee failures, it will still cover the cost of the goods.